thomlom/blog/content/blog/time-management-productivity-developers/index.md

 ## TL;DR

 - Unleash your focus mode by using the Pomodoro technique.
-- Learn to say no to others.
-Prioritise tasks.
+- Learn to say no to others and prioritise tasks.
 - Read your emails once or twice a day.
 You’ll save time.
 - Cut all distractions.
 No slack, no messages.
 Just you and your task.
 - Use a to-do list and know what to do everyday.